r-wenger/MultiFranceFences/README.md

 - **Sampling strategies**: random or geographic.
 - **Loss functions**: Dice Loss, BCE, or Combined Loss.
 - **Learning rate and scheduler**: Supports dynamic learning rate reduction.

+The code is commented.
+You can adapt the class depending on your needs.
+It is developed in order to use multi-GPU with `nn.DataParallel`.

 ### 2. Running the Training
 To start training, modify the `Config` class in `main.py` and execute: